It summoned Wind in silken thread,

 Relinquished to the breeze.

-"Thank ya', Boy!
+"Thank ya', Girl!
 The current swells!

 It fills my ecstasy!"